Soufiane Rahimi: International career

 In 2018, Rahimi was called up to the Moroccan national A' team by Jamal Sellami.
-Rahimi represented Morocco in the 2020 African Nations Championship, He scored a double in his third game of the group stages against Uganda.
+Rahimi represented Morocco in the 2020 African Nations Championship, scoring a double in his third game of the group stages against Uganda.
 He scored in the quarter-finals in a 3–1 victory against Zambia.
 Morocco won an astonishing 4–0 in the semi-finals against Cameroon.
 With this performance, Rahimi managed of scoring a total of five goals thus helping his country to achieve the title and becoming the first and only country to win the Championship back to back.
 He was awarded top scorer and best player of the tournament.

 Over two years after his last appearances with the national team, Rahimi was included in Morocco's squad for the friendlies against Angola and Mauritania in March 2024.
 He came off the bench against Angola and helped create the own-goal by David Carmo.
 Morocco won 1–0.

 Rahimi was selected for Morocco's squad to compete in the men's football at the 2024 Summer Olympics.
 In the opening match of the group stage, Rahimi scored a brace in a 2–1 victory against Argentina.
 He then scored a goal in a 2–1 defeat against Ukraine and a goal in a 3–0 victory against Iraq, thus surpassing Ahmed Faras and becoming the top Moroccan goalscorer for the Summer Olympics with four goals.
 Rahimi ended the Olympics scoring a total of 8 goals in 6 appearances, becoming the first player to score in all 6 games of a single Olympic edition.
+On 11 December 2025, Rahimi was called up to the Morocco squad for the 2025 Africa Cup of Nations.

+On 26 May 2026, Rahimi was selected in the 26-man squad for the 2026 FIFA World Cup.
+On 24 June, he scored his first World Cup goal and provided an assist in a 4–2 victory over Haiti.
+On 4 July 2026, Rahimi scored in the eighth minute of second-half stoppage time (90+8') to seal a 3–0 victory against tournament co-hosts Canada in the Round of 16, securing Morocco a place in the quarterfinals.